9 jobs you can do to travel the world as a remote worker

 I’ve said before that there are two choices when it comes to funding long term travel around the world.
 You either have a huge chunk of capital from selling everything you own, or you find a way to work and travel.
 This is how you can travel the world as a remote worker.

 I will list some job suggestions that you can look into for remote work.
+You can also check out this full list of jobs you can do on the road.

 1. Social media managers